titumozammel/execution-excellence-system/README.md

 ## Execution Excellence System (EES)

-**Execution Excellence System (EES)** is an execution management system within the **Human Energy Economics (HEE)** ecosystem that transforms execution into a continuously improving, increasingly reliable, and self-reinforcing system.
+**Execution Excellence System (EES)** is an execution management system within the **Human Energy Economics (HEE)** ecosystem that turns execution into a continuously improving, increasingly reliable, and self-reinforcing organizational system.

 EES focuses on the organizational ability to translate intent and decisions into coordinated action, measurable results, learning, adaptation, and stronger future execution capability.